ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ### Step 10: Write our contract {#step-10-write-our-contract}

-You might be asking yourself, when the heck are we going to write code??
-Well, here we are, on Step 10.
+You might be asking yourself, when are we going to write code?
+It's time!

-Open up the hello-world project in your favorite editor (we like [VSCode](https://code.visualstudio.com)).
-Smart contracts are written in a language called Solidity which is what we will use to write our HelloWorld.sol smart contract.‌
+Open up the hello-world project in your favorite editor.
+Smart contracts most commonly are written in Solidity, which we will use to write our smart contract.‌

-1. Navigate to the “contracts” folder and create a new file called `HelloWorld.sol`
+1. Navigate to the `contracts` folder and create a new file called `HelloWorld.sol`
-2. Below is a sample Hello World smart contract from the [Ethereum Foundation](https://ethereum.org/en/) that we will be using for this tutorial.
-Copy and paste in the contents below into your `HelloWorld.sol file`, and be sure to read the comments to understand what this contract does:
+2. Below is a sample Hello World smart contract that we will be using for this tutorial.
+Copy the contents below into the `HelloWorld.sol` file.

+_Note: Be sure to read the comments to understand what this contract does._

 ```
 // Specifies the version of Solidity, using semantic versioning.